Menilek/flashcard-tutorial/README.md

 ## Questions

-If you have any questions about the repo, open an issue.
-You can find more of my work [here](https://github.com/Menilek/) at Github or follow my writing here at Dev.to [here](https://dev.to/menilek).
+If you have any questions about the repo, please open an issue.
+You can follow my writing at [Dev.to](https://dev.to/menilek) and contact me via [LinkedIn](https://www.linkedin.com/in/menilek-techane/).